Bassett88/arkosR36S/Home.md

 # Credits and Thanks
 Slaminger for the [TheRA](https://techtoytinker.com/theretroarena) OS that helped inspire me to build and provide ArkOS \
-[Hardkernel](https://www.hardkernel.com/) for being a strong supporter of developers and proving various resources \
+[Hardkernel](https://www.hardkernel.com/) for being a strong supporter of developers and providing various resources \
 [Libretro](https://www.libretro.com/) for the great open source emulators and retroarch frontend \
 valadaa48 for various assistance and all his work on the original rk3326 device, the Odroid Go Advance. \
 OtherCrashOverride for the retrorun emulator ppsspp-go and other work. \